Irene Adler: Books

 The young adult Italian series Sherlock, Lupin and Me, by Alessandro Gatti under the pen name Irene Adler, is a twenty two book saga about the adventures a young Adler has with a young Sherlock Holmes and Arsène Lupin, the first four volumes were translated to English and the others to multiple languages including Spanish, French and Portuguese.

 Adler appears as an opera singer in the 1993 pastiche The Canary Trainer, where she encounters Holmes during his three-year 'death' while he is working as a violinist in the Paris Opera House, and asks him to help her protect her friend and unofficial protégé, Christine Daaé, from the 'Opera Ghost'.

 In the 2009 novel The Language of Bees by Laurie R. King, it is stated Adler is deceased when the book takes place and once had an affair with Sherlock Holmes.
 The story reveals she gave birth to a son, Damian Adler, an artist now known as The Addler.

-A duology series of young adult titles by author Claire M. Andrews about Adler's beginnings is set to be published in August 2025.
+A duology series of young adult titles by author Claire M. Andrews about Adler's beginnings was published in August 2025.
 The first novel, A Beautiful and Terrible Murder, explores Adler's education and family history while she solves a series of murders at Oxford University alongside Sherlock.